blackchip-org/lfs-rpm/README.md

 manual procedure below.
 Running this command will start everything from the beginning which is usually what you don't want.

-Known issues:

-- stage1b:binutils: sometimes fails during strip with a file truncated error.
-Maybe more memory is needed?
-Running again usually resolves the issue.

 ### Run `./lfs mkimage`

 The tarball now has to be converted to a filesystem image.
 This requires root